yannchristinat/oncoscanR/README.md

 If everything is setup fine, it should return a list with no arm-level alterations and a negative HRD score (nLST=1).

 ## Change log

+### What's new in v1.0
+- The nLST test has been clinically validated on 384 patients from the PAOLA-1 trial and the recommended threshold is now >=15.
+- The default value for arm-level alterations has been set to 90% as mentioned in the publication [Christinat et al., J Mol Diagn 2021].

 ### What's new in v0.2
 - Novel HRD score (nLST: number of LSTs, normalized by ploidy): `score_nlst`